yangcao77/odo-fork/docs/IDP-YAML.md

 - October 7th:
   - `spec.tasks.command` is now a string array, rather than a single string.

+- October 9th:
+  - `repoMappings` is now `idpRepoMappings`
+  - Moved deprecated and commented-out `.spec.shared.tasks` section out of main YAML and into a later section in the document.

 ## Requirements

 #### The time it takes for an existing volume to attach to a new Pod can be upwards of several minutes, as per external team's observations.
 We have not seen this ourselves, but we need to handle this.